bbedit/php-zend.bbpackage/README.md

 Currenly contains a tags file for the latest Zend Framework, and some misc bits from my own BBEdit config (clippings, etc).

+Added maketags script to make a nice (?) completions file.

 Text Filters:

 	basic wrapper for PHP_Beautify - better than nothing.